usnistgov/ndn-dpdk/docs/trafficgen.md

 Generally, each face requires 1 input thread, 1 output thread, 2 consumer threads, and 1 producer thread.
 They should be on the same NUMA socket as the Ethernet adapter.

-The input dispatching method in the traffic generator requires every face to have a separate input thread.
-Hence, if two faces are on the same Ethernet adapter, the Ethernet adapter must support [hardware-accelerate receive path (rxFlow)](../iface/ethface).
-It is not recommended to use the traffic generator on socket faces, AF\_PACKET, or AF\_XDP Ethernet adapters.

 ## Start the Traffic Generator

-After starting the `ndndpdk-svc` service process or container, there are two steps to start a traffic generator:
+After starting the `ndndpdk-svc` service process or container, follow these steps to start a traffic generator:

 1. Activate the service process as traffic generator role.
    This prepares the service to accept traffic generator related commands.